TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/4-use-foreign-data-sources.rst

 .. note::

     Regard in each case that the field type fits the data type of your property.
-You will find additional information in "Preparing the tables of the Domain Objects" above in this chapter.
+You will find additional information in "Preparing the tables of the domain objects" above in this chapter.

 This configuration causes Extbase to use the table ``tt_address`` when reconstructing or persisting of objects of the class :php:`\MyVendor\MyExtension\Domain\Model\Person`.
 Thereby the values of the properties